DrGlaucous/DShotHAL_STM32/README.md

 ## What is this fork?

-This fork takes the preexisting DSHOT library for the STM32 and ports it to platformIO
+This fork takes the preexisting DSHOT library for the STM32 and attempts to port it to platformIO

+*Note: This fork is currently **non-functional!***

 ---
 <details>